idealparable/BibleQ/DidLazarusWriteJohn.md

 20 Then Peter, turning around, saw a disciple following.
 This was the disciple whom Jesus loved, the one who had also leaned on Jesus’ chest at the supper and asked, “Lord, who is going to betray you?”/

-This is where we have our confirmation that Last Supper DiLoved = John 21 Boat DiLoved.
+This is where we have our confirmation that Last Supper DiscipleLoved = John 21 Boat DiscipleLoved.

 /21 Peter, seeing him, said to Jesus, “Lord, what about this man?”